 On the 18th March 2018, Phil Sturgeon and I completed a 634 km foot crossing of a frozen Lake Baikal, which is the oldest, largest volume and deepest (up to 1.6km!) freshwater lake in the world.
 It contains 22% of the world’s freshwater.

-Our intention is to travel from Listvyanka in the South to Severobaikalsk in the North.
+We took 19 days to complete the crossing from Listvyanka in the South, to Severobaikalsk in the North.

-For clothing, equipment and nutritional support we are being supported by these excellent companies.
+For clothing, equipment and nutritional support we were supported by these excellent companies.
 Click on the images to find out more about them.